anilkhute421/assignmentWebreinvent/README.md

 We are using React and Laravel.
-First, run the backend using the command php artisan serve, and second, run npm run dev.
+First, run the backend using the command php artisan serve, and then run npm run dev.
+Make sure to install all dependencies: for Laravel, install the vendor folder, and for React, install the node_modules folder.